openssl-ocsp - Online Certificate Status Protocol command

 This command operates as either a client or a server.
 The options are described below, divided into those two modes.

 OCSP Client Options

 - -out filename

 - -issuer filename

 This specifies the current issuer certificate.
 This option can be used multiple times.
-The certificate specified in filename must be in PEM format.
 This option MUST come before any -cert options.

 - -cert filename